top of page

 MARK CARLSON, DVM

-Mark Carlson, DVM completed his degree at The Ohio State University College of Veterinary Medicine.
+Consulting veterinarian, Mark Carlson, DVM completed his degree at The Ohio State University College of Veterinary Medicine.
 He practices at Stow Kent Animal Hospital, where he is Chief of Surgery.
-With more than 100,000 patient visits over the course of his 30+ years of experience, Dr. Carlson's extensive clinical expertise helps ensure our study of pet caregiver burden is relevant to the veterinarian and pet owner.
+With more than 100,000 patient visits over 30+ years of experience, Dr. Carlson's extensive clinical expertise helps ensure our study of pet caregiver burden remains relevant to the veterinarian and pet owner.

 Photo credit: Stow Kent Animal Hospital